 There are differences in knee replacement designs and providers

 Like all common and familiar product categories, there are different makes and designs of knee implant and there are differences in how well they work.
 Success can also depend on the quality of service provided and how experienced a surgeon is in using a particular product.

-Although the cost of an implant is relatively small compared to the cost of surgery, state funded and private healthcare systems usually select implants based on financial and logistical concerns and implants available from large companies that can offer bundled deals and one-stop supply.
+Although the cost of an implant is relatively small compared to the cost of surgery, state funded and private healthcare systems usually select implants based on financial and logistical concerns and implants available from large companies that can offer bundled deals and supply.
 Even surgeons have less say in what implants they use than in the past.
 This makes it quite reasonable to believe that the best implant for you – the one that is most likely to give you what you want – might not be the one offered to you by the first surgeon or hospital that you are sent to.

 You have the right to choose

 If you are diagnosed with knee arthritis and recommended to have knee replacement surgery, it is important to understand that you have the right to choose your implant, surgeon and hospital – regardless of how your treatment is funded.
 The implant is going to be yours for what should be a long time, so making good decisions early is important.

 You are more likely than your surgeon or hospital to make the decision based on how well other patients have returned to normal life, how satisfied they are with their knee replacement and how long the device is proven to last.
 So the first thing to decide is what implant you want; then find the best surgeon or hospital to get it fitted.
 This does mean doing some research, but with the availability and easy access to good information it can be quite straightforward.